FC Ararat Yerevan: Out on loan

+Technical staff

 Ararat Yerevan-2

 Ararat Yerevan's reserve squad play as Ararat Yerevan-2 in the Armenian First League.
 They currently play their home games at the training field with artificial turf of the Dzoraghbyur Training Centre in Dzoraghbyur village near Yerevan.

 Also FC Ararat-2 Yerevan played in 1990 Soviet Second League B and 1991 Soviet Second League.